pliablepotato/ai_intent_framework/README.md

 Any use of AI must be clearly disclosed, especially when shared publicly or commercially.

-- Have I tracked and documented how I’ve used AI accurately?
+- Have I tracked and documented how I've used AI accurately?
 - Would someone reviewing this work know exactly where AI was involved?
+- Am I using the to generated profit and or replacing human expertise?

 ---